wisehodl/go-honeybee/EXTEND.md

 **`RunHeartbeatForwarder(ctx, conn, heartbeat, logger)`** Reads from `conn.Heartbeat()` and forwards each signal to `heartbeat`.
 This propagates pong replies from the connection layer into the worker's heartbeat channel, so pongs reset the inactivity watchdog alongside data messages.

-**`RunQueue(id, ctx, in, out, maxQueueSize, droppedCount)`** Buffers messages between the reader and the forwarder.
+**`RunQueue(id, ctx, in, out, maxQueueSize, droppedCount, bufferDepth)`** Buffers messages between the reader and the forwarder.
 When `maxQueueSize` is positive and the queue is full, the oldest message is dropped and `droppedCount` is incremented.
-When `maxQueueSize` is zero, the queue grows without bound.
+When `maxQueueSize` is zero, the queue grows without bound. `bufferDepth` is an `*atomic.Int64` maintained as the current number of items in the queue.

 **`RunForwarder(id, ctx, messages, inbox, workerProcessedCount, poolInboxCount)`** Reads from `messages` and writes to `inbox`.
 Increments both counters on each successful delivery.